ctoruno/LAC-Reports/Outputs/Brazil/Method/Brazil_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Brazil was conducted for the <i>WJP's The Rule of Law in Brazil: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by About Brazil Market Research, based in Fortaleza, Brazil.
-About Brazil Market Research administered the surveys June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+About Brazil Market Research administered the surveys between June and August 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
 The target population group for this survey included Brazilians aged 18 years or older residing across eight states throughout the country.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">